Skip to main content

 When building your ophthalmology prospect list, these data fields separate productive outreach from wasted effort:

-- Sub-specialty classification: Cataract/refractive, retina, glaucoma, cornea, oculoplastics, general/comprehensive, neuro-ophthalmology.
+• Sub-specialty classification: Cataract/refractive, retina, glaucoma, cornea, oculoplastics, general/complete, neuro-ophthalmology.
 NPI taxonomy codes distinguish ophthalmology from optometry but do not reliably distinguish sub-specialties within ophthalmology.
 Enrichment from practice websites, hospital privileges, and fellowship training is required.

-- Practice size (provider count): A 6-surgeon cataract practice has very different volume and equipment needs than a solo comprehensive ophthalmologist.
+• Practice size (provider count): A 6-surgeon cataract practice has very different volume and equipment needs than a solo complete ophthalmologist.

 Provyx builds eye care practice datasets with sub-specialty classification, ASC affiliation, ownership intelligence, and decision-maker contacts for device sales teams.